electrointellect/YOURLS-Amazon-Affiliate-With-Redirect-Notice/README.md

-This version announces redirect, then redirects after 5 seconds.

-YOURLS-Amazon-Affiliate
+YOURLS-Amazon-Affiliate- With Redirection Notice
 =======================

 A YOURLS plugin which adds your Amazon Affiliate-Tag to all Amazon URLs before redirection.
+This version announces redirect, then redirects after 5 seconds.

 ## Supported Partner Programs
 This plugin supports `amazon.com`, `amazon.de`, `amazon.co.uk`, `amazon.fr`, `amazon.es` and `amazon.co.jp` URLs.